-► problems sleeping
+- problems sleeping and nightmares

-► aggressive or highly irritable behaviour
+- aggressive or highly irritable behaviour

-► withdrawal from other people
+- play involving unusual or hostile themes withdrawal from other people

-► low mood (often together with changes in how much they eat, sleep or socialise)
+- low mood (often together with changes in how much they eat, sleep or socialise)

-► signs of self-harm
+- signs of self-harm

 This list doesn’t cover everything.
 People express distress differently and children express things differently at different ages.
 These are just some of the more common difficulties.